-I am Cedric MAZET, PhD, temporary teaching and research fellow at AMU’s math department from Sept.
-2022 to October 2024.
+I am Cedric MAZET, PhD.
+I served as a temporary teaching and research fellow at AMU’s math department from Sept.
+2022 to Sept.
+2024.
 My thesis was produced under the direction of Professor Xavier Roulleau at AMU‘s doctoral school of Mathematics & Computer Science.

 is available on the online platform